Government races to reassure US that banking system is safe - KESQ

 International regulators also had to step in to ease fears.
 The Bank of England and U.K. Treasury said they facilitated the sale of a Silicon Valley Bank subsidiary in London to HSBC, Europe’s biggest bank.
 The deal protected 6.7 billion pounds ($8.1 billion) of deposits.

 Under the plan announced by U.S. regulators, depositors at Silicon Valley Bank and Signature Bank were able to access their money.
-A new Fed program will allow banks to post those securities as collateral and borrow from the emergency facility.
+A new Fed program will allow banks to post certain high-quality securities as collateral and borrow from a government emergency fund.

 The Treasury has set aside $25 billion to offset any losses.
 However, Fed officials said they do not expect to have to use that money, given that the securities posted as collateral have a very low risk of default.